saishnu25/saishnu25/README.md

 - Supported in including a receipt and purchase feature as if the user were making a real purchase.
 - Managed 5 independent function integrations by debugging 20 code errors, resulting in 1,000+  lines of code working efficiently.

-Feel free to explore the repositories for my various projects and assignments from university.
+Feel free to explore the repositories for my various projects and assignments.

 ## Contact Me 📥
 If you have any questions or just want to connect, I'd be happy to hear from you.
 Feel free to reach out via email at saishnu2503@gmail.com.